Milo1885/Tease-AI/README.md

 	Download online-image progress bar added. by Stefaf Video Folders are now checked on startup.
 The user is asked to search for missing folders. by Stefaf Image Folders are now checked on startup.
-The user is asked to search for missing folders or if a folder is empty. by Stefaf
+The user is asked to search for missing folders or if a folder is empty. by Stefaf Games are now locked until all card images are set. by Stefaf Card images are now checked on startup. by Stefaf

 Bugfixes:

 	@ImageTag()-Command displays now tagged images.
-Up to 3 Tags are allowed. by Stefaf Resolved an infinite loop, when TauntEdging was started. by Stefaf Goto was unable to jump to the first line of a file, when a question was asked. by Stefaf
+Up to 3 Tags are allowed. by Stefaf Resolved an infinite loop, when TauntEdging was started. by Stefaf Goto was unable to jump to the first line of a file, when a question was asked. by Stefaf Card images were saved in different sizes, when using drag-drop or file dialog. by Stefaf

 Miscellaneous:

 	Removed several unused variables. by Stefaf
 	SettingsForm VideoSettings GUI reworked. by Stefaf
 	SettingsForm ImageSettings GUI reworked. by Stefaf
+	SettingsForm Apps-Games GUI reworked. by Stefaf

 # Changelog - Patch 54.4.0